Skip to main content

 • Dr. Eric Wachsman, Professor, Materials Science and Engineering, and Director, Maryland Energy Innovation Institute

-• Margaret Mothershed, Undergraduate Representative
+• Zie Goodman, Undergraduate Representative

 Project Review

-The University Sustainability Council promotes projects that:
+The University Sustainability Council promotes projects that

 • Reduce the campus’ greenhouse gas emissions through renewable energy, energy efficiency, and alternate transportation;